cxd4/OpenGL-js/README.md

 glDrawArrays(GL_TRIANGLE_STRIP, 0, 4); /* Triangle "fans" work, too. */
 ```

-A second, more forceful workaround is to draw the square's rectangles using `GL_TRIANGLES`, but this will require sending 6 vertices to the vertex array instead of only 4.
+A second, more forceful workaround is to draw the square using `GL_TRIANGLES`, but this will require sending 6 vertices to the vertex array instead of only 4.
 Changing the allocation of the `square[]` array to re-define two vertices over could be avoided by using `glDrawElements` instead of `glDrawArrays`:
 ```c
 GLdouble square[COORDINATES_PER_VERTEX * 4] = {
     /* old values from initial example with glBegin(GL_QUADS) */